twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/edit.md

 * Only the edited files are watched, not any dependent files (e.g.
   `.chezmoitemplates` and `include`d files in templates are not watched).
 * Only works on operating systems supported by [fsnotify][fsnotify].
+* Only works if `edit.hardlink` is enabled and works.

 ## Common flags